conor52/Conor-McCarthy-Milestone-1-Project/README.md

 Navbar- styled the same as the header for a smooth look.
 Will allow you the user to go to the homepage, go to the other pages on the site, a clickable icon that brings you to the main content of the page and most importantly, a free trial button.

-a title with a small amount of text to provide context for the overall page you're on. also has a free trial button and an attractive, accompaning image in the next col.
+a title with a small amount of text to provide context for the overall page you're on. also has a free trial button and an attractive, accompanying image in the next col.

 Footer- Contains terma and conditions, privacy policy as well as icons for our various social media pages.
-Lastly, we have buttons to download the app directly for iphone and android.
+Lastly, we have buttons to download the app directly for iPhone and android.

 ##### -index.html: